Nicholas Alahverdian: Early life

 Alahverdian was hired as a legislative page in the Rhode Island House of Representatives at age 14.
 Alahverdian said that he informed lawmakers about his negative experience in DCYF care, but received no assistance.
 Brian G. Coogan, a Rhode Island Representative at the time, stated that he felt sorry for the teenage Alahverdian and took action to formally adopt him, but was warned off from doing so by Family Court Chief Judge Jeremiah S. Jeremiah.
 Coogan said that Jeremiah predicted that Alahverdian "will try to undermine you and turn your family upside-down".

-Alahverdian claims to have formed NexusGovernment, an organization to lobby for child welfare, in 2002, at the age of 15.
-However, Alahverdian said that he quit the organization in March 2003.
-Additionally, The Providence Journal, reporting in 2011, stated that NexusGovernment was only "recently formed".

 Local media reported that Alahverdian was sent by DCYF to Boys Town in Nebraska and Manatee Palms Youth Services in Florida in 2003.
-In a 2011 lawsuit filed against the Rhode Island DCYF, he testified that he was prohibited from contacting others, such as the media, attorneys, the state child advocate and his caseworker during this period.
+In a 2011 lawsuit filed against the Rhode Island DCYF, he testified that he was prohibited from contacting others, such as the media, attorneys, the state child advocate, and his caseworker during this period.
 Alahverdian alleged that he was sent out of state because, in Rhode Island, he was "a source of information on DCYF".
 Rhode Island authorities stated that there were no records of Alahverdian being abused.

 According to a DCYF spokesperson, they stopped using Manatee Palms Youth Services in 2005 due to "concerns we had with the way they were treating our kids".
-In 2005, Alahverdian was returned to Rhode Island, where he received treatment at Bradley Hospital for a two-week period.
+In 2005, Alahverdian was returned to Rhode Island, where he received treatment at Bradley Hospital for two weeks.
 Afterwards, he was placed in an independent living program.

-Alahverdian told WPRI that he was beaten daily in Florida, Nebraska and Rhode Island by other youths in DCYF programs.
-Alahverdian told WJAR that he suffered "torture, beatings, assault" and neglect under DCYF care until 2005.
+Alahverdian told WPRI that he was beaten daily in Florida, Nebraska, and Rhode Island by other youths in DCYF programs.
+Alahverdian told WJAR that he suffered "torture, beatings, assault", and neglect under DCYF care until 2005.
+Coogan said that Jeremiah told him that Alahverdian was the one who was abusive to others.